-Revealed alongside the remains of 19th century creekside housing are the voices of a working coastal community that once was.
+Revealed alongside the remains of the 19th century creekside housing are the voices of a working coastal community that once was.
 Discover how archaeological investigation combined with memory and local knowledge sharing events has shed light on coastal change along Faversham Creek and out into the Swale Estuary.

 Coasts in Mind is bringing together community groups, local museums, and archives in four key regions: Sefton Coast (Merseyside), Poole Harbour (East Dorset), the Swale Estuary (North Kent), and the Taw-Torridge Estuary (North Devon).
 The aim of the project is to empower communities to map the impact of coastal change on some of England's most vulnerable coastlines.